TMET Trustees and Contacts

 TMET Executive Officer

-My four children attended Little Sweethearts Montessori preschool in Mount Maunganui before ‘graduating’ to Montessori@Bellevue.
+My four children attended Little Sweethearts (now Daisy Cottage) preschool in Mount Maunganui before graduating to Montessori@Bellevue.
 The oldest three have subsequently moved on to intermediate and college, with the transition to mainstream education from Montessori being seamless.
 This has given me an added perspective of the life skills that Montessori students accumulate during their time in preschool and primary, and parent trust in the pedagogy being a long game.
 My children thrived in their respective Montessori classrooms and I feel truly grateful that they were able to experience an education philosophy that celebrated their individual strengths and allowed them to learn and progress at their own pace.

 My personal interests include health and nutrition, music, interior design and property.
 I also enjoy watching TED talks and spend way too much time reading about politics overseas.